Chris Adams is a Managing Director of Adamantem Capital. He has extensive strategy, corporate finance and M&A experience.

 Imran holds a Master of Business Administration (with Distinction) from INSEAD and a Bachelor of Science in Business Administration (summa cum laude) from the University of Richmond.

 Anthony Kerwick is a Managing Director of Adamantem Capital.
 He has extensive experience in private equity, company directorships and management consulting.

-Anthony was a Managing Director at Pacific Equity Partners from 2004 to 2014, having joined the firm in 1999.
-Prior to this, he spent three years at Bain & Company as a global strategy consultant.
-Anthony is currently Chairman of peer-to-peer lender SocietyOne.
+Anthony was a Managing Director at Pacific Equity Partners (PEP) from 2004 to 2014, having joined PEP in 1999.
+Prior to this, he spent five years at Bain & Company as a global strategy consultant.
+Anthony is on the board of Heritage Lifecare and Hellers, and also serves as non-executive Chairman of peer-to-peer lender SocietyOne.

 Anthony is a graduate of the Australian Institute of Company Directors.
 He received a Bachelor of Commerce (Hons) and a Bachelor of Laws (Hons) from University of Queensland.

 Tim King is a Director of Responsible Investing at Adamantem Capital.
 He has worked in international capital markets for more than 25 years and has extensive responsible investment research and company engagement experience.